Machapunga: History

 Early 20th-century ethnographer Frank Speck believed that the historical Machapunga and other Algonquian tribes in North Carolina had probably been earlier connected to the larger population based in coastal Virginia.
 He believed the tribes in North Carolina were part of an early and large Algonquian migration south after European contact.
 He noted the presence of Algonquian-speaking tribes on the Northeast coast and in eastern and central Canada.

 16th century

-When the British founded their colonist on Roanoke Island that lasted from 1586 to 1685, displaced Secotan people moved in with the Machapunga.
+Swanton wrote that when the British founded the Roanoke Colony that lasted from 1585 to 1586, Secotan people moved in with the Machapunga.

 17th century

 Ethnographer James Mooney estimated in 1600 there were 1,200 Machapunga and related tribes.

 18th century

 By 1701, the Machapunga consolidated into a single village named Mattamuskeet.
 In 1701, English explorer John Lawson wrote that the tribe had about 100 members who lived on the mainland.
 In 1713, the Machapunga were described as being excellent watermen, that is, boatsmen.

 In 1711 they participated in the Tuscarora War against the colonists.
 By 1715, the English colonists assigned a tract of land on Mattamuskeet Lake to the surviving Machapunga and Coree, who lived in a single village.
 The Coree soon left and joined the Tuscaroras.

 From 1718 to 1746, John Squires emerged as a leader on the tract, or Mattamuskeet reservation.
 John Mackey and Long Tom served as his advisors.
 His son Charles Squires followed him as a leader; however, his influence declined from 1752 to 1760.
 A deed to the Mattamuskeet reservation was signed by six Machapunga men in 1761.
 Even before 1727, Machapunga residents began selling their land until 1761, which the land had all been sold.

 Scattered Machapunga families still resided in North Carolina in 1761.
 Then missionary Rev. Alexander Stewart founded a school for eight Native children and two African-American children.
 Roanoke and Hatteras people moved into the area.
 Stewart wrote that he had baptized seven "Attamuskeet, Hatteras, and Roanoke" adults and children.
 In 1763, he baptized 21 more Native people from that region.

 The Machapunga ultimately became extinct as a tribe in the 18th century.
 "After the expulsion of the Tuscarora from North Carolina the coast tribes seem to have faded from history and, so far as I can find, we have no definite mention of them in the nineteenth century," wrote anthropologist Frank Speck.
-"Sporadic references to Indians persisted in the Hyde County records until the early nineteeth century," wrote archaeologist Patrick H. Garrow in 1975.
+"Sporadic references to Indians persisted in the Hyde County records until the early nineteenth century," wrote archaeologist Patrick H. Garrow in 1975.